ayroblu/personal-website-second/notes/enggen403notes.md

 * ROI

 ### Prospectus
+* Objective
-* Objective: A clear statement to investors
+    * A clear statement to investors
     * Legal framework
 * Different from internal (Be transparent)